qlik-oss/corectl/docs/corectl_completion.md

 Generates a shell completion script for the specified shell (bash or zsh).
 The shell script must be evaluated to provide interactive completion.
 This can be done by sourcing it in your ~/.bashrc or ~/.zshrc file.
-Note that jq and bash-completion are required and needs to be installed on your system.
+Note that bash-completion is required and needs to be installed on your system.

 ```
 corectl completion <shell> [flags]